trabe/thymeleaf-rb/README.md

 **Default Dialect** is included by default in Thymeleaf.rb, and offers a set of processors and utilities to render templates.

-Default dialect's attributes have the `data-th-` preffix, so any attribute starting with it will be processed:
+Default dialect's attributes have the `data-th-` preffix (which is HTML5 friendly), so any attribute starting with it will be processed:

 ```html
 <h1 data-th-if="${true_var}" data-th-text="Welcome, user">Greetings</h1>